-General concerns, problems or issues which may arise should be addressed to your First Year Co-ordinator, Dr. Elizabeth Boyle (elizabeth.boyle@mu.ie).
+General concerns, problems or issues which may arise should be addressed to your First Year Co-ordinator (Dr Elizabeth Boyle, elizabeth.boyle@mu.ie in Semester 1, and Dr Truc Ha Nguyen, truc.nguyen.2019@mumail.ie in Semester 2).
 Whenever possible, queries pertaining to specific modules are best addressed to the lecturer in question during the consultation hours or after their lectures.